viv-dev/cpp-practice/README.md

 This is just a small project for me to refresh and experiment with different parts of the C++ language.

-It has been broken up into different sub-directories with the name of the area I am writing sample code in.
+It has been broken up into different sub-directories each producing a library with sample code for the topic area.

 As of this writing, most of these classes are capturing techniques mentioned in 'Effective C++' (and modernising them, if relevant, through suggestions in 'Modern Effective C++').